Captain-kim/Main-Project-Infrared-Colorization-at-skku/README.md

 # Colorization at skku
+By Hyeongyu Kim

+Department of Electrical and Computer Engineering at SungKyunKwan University

-Colorization Project in M.S Course at skku
+Colorization Project in the M.S Course

+## Table of Contents
+* 1. Introduction
+* 2. Citation
+* 3. Models
+* 4. Experiments
+* 5. Conclusion